Blepharophimosis Syndrome

 Eyelid morphogenesis is a complex process involving the coordinated movement of neural crest-derived periocular mesenchymal cells during embryonic development.
 These cells form eyelid structures, including the levator palpebrae superioris, smooth muscle, and tarsus.[19]

 In congenital ptosis, the levator palpebrae superioris muscle is maldeveloped, resulting in a droopy upper eyelid.
 Genes associated with congenital ptosis include ZFH4 and FOXL2.
 Mutations in FOXL2 disrupt actin gene expression in the smooth muscle cells of periocular mesenchyma.
-This results in severe hypoplasia of the levator palpebrae superioris and other craniofacial defects, causing blepharophimosis, ptosis, and epicanthus inversus.[9][10]
+This disruption results in severe hypoplasia of the levator palpebrae superioris and other craniofacial defects, causing blepharophimosis, ptosis, and epicanthus inversus.[19][20]

 History and Physical

-2. Ptosis.
-Upper eyelid droopiness develops from bilateral dysplasia of the levator palpebral superioris muscle, resulting in poor levator function and bilateral ptosis.[14][15]
+• Ptosis: Upper eyelid droopiness develops from bilateral dysplasia of the levator palpebral superioris muscle, resulting in poor levator function and bilateral ptosis.[26][27]

-There are two clinical types of BPES.
+There are 2 clinical types of BPES.

 Evaluation